hatayberkay/Food-recipes-firebase/README.md

 * Custom button
 * image reading and writing to firebase database.
 * Class and objects to using data by firebase database.
-* Comment to content. ( Card View using )
+* Comment to content. ( Card View using ) Also, Our users can comment our connect with her name.
 * Listview
+* Users can take special name and comment our content.
 * And other Android things...

 User Help Panel:

-* Our users can easly acces to us for feedback.
+* Our users can easly access to us for feedback with e-mail.